๐ŸŒ Astrophysics I

 Age

-• Measured in years—stellar ages range from newly forming protostars to ancient stars over 13 billion years old (nearly as old as the universe)
+• Stellar ages range from newly forming protostars to ancient stars over 13 billion years old (nearly the age of the universe itself).

-• Correlates with metallicity and position—older stars typically have lower metallicity and are found in galactic halos and globular clusters
+• Correlates with metallicity and galactic position.
+Older stars typically have lower metallicity and are found in the galactic halo and globular clusters.

 Rotation Rate

-• Measured as rotational period or equatorial velocity—ranges from hours (young, massive stars) to months (old, low-mass stars like the Sun at ~25 days)
+• Measured as rotational period or equatorial velocity.
+Ranges from hours (young, massive stars) to months (old, low-mass stars like the Sun at ~25 days at the equator).

-• Affects stellar shape and mixing—rapid rotation causes oblateness and can induce meridional circulation that alters chemical evolution
+• Affects stellar shape and mixing.
+Rapid rotation causes oblateness and can induce meridional circulation that alters internal chemical mixing and evolution.

-Compare: Age vs. Rotation Rate—these are linked through spin-down: young stars rotate fast, old stars rotate slowly.
-If an exam asks you to estimate a star's age from rotation period, you're using gyrochronology.
+Compare: Age vs. Rotation Rate.
+These are linked through spin-down: young stars rotate fast, old stars rotate slowly.
+If an exam asks you to estimate a star's age from its rotation period, you're using gyrochronology.
 If it asks about cluster ages, you're using isochrone fitting on the H-R diagram.

 Evolutionary Context